hisaac/macOS-Developer-Resources/README.md

 - [lists.apple.com Mailing Lists](https://lists.apple.com/mailman/listinfo) - old school mailing lists, but sometimes the only source of good information
 - [Open Source Mac Apps](https://github.com/serhii-londar/open-source-mac-os-apps) - a list of open source Mac applications on GitHub for your perusal

+## Books

+- [Cocoa Programming for OS X](https://www.amazon.com/Cocoa-Programming-OS-Ranch-Guides/dp/0134076958) - Somewhat out of date, but filled with lots of essential Mac programming information, with examples in Swift

 ## About